corda/corda/docs/source/design/versioning/contract-versioning.md

 In the build.gradle file of the contracts module, there should be a `version` property that needs be incremented for each release.

-This `version' will be used for the regular release, and be part of the jar name.
+This `version` will be used for the regular release, and be part of the jar name.

-Also, when packaging the contract for release, the `version` should be added by the plugin to the manifest file, together with other properties like `target-platform-version.
+Also, when packaging the contract for release, the `version` should be added by the plugin to the manifest file, together with other properties like `target-platform-version`.

 When loading the contractJar in the attachment storage, the version should be saved as a column, so it is easily accessible.